RamiBI7/Red-Wine-Quality-Classification/README.md

 ## **Cross Validation Analysis**
-We conducted a 40-fold cross-validation on the train data with a **mean F1 score: 0.521**, revealing high variability in model performance, indicating sensitivity to data subsets.
+To assess our model's stability and generalization capability, we performed a 40-fold cross-validation on the training data.
+This analysis yielded a mean F1 score of 0.521, but more importantly, it revealed high variability in model performance across different data subsets.
+This variability suggests that our model's predictions are sensitive to the specific composition of the training data, indicating potential challenges in consistently generalizing to new, unseen wine samples.

 ![image](https://github.com/user-attachments/assets/55dc718e-5750-4416-91ac-a221025e3e4f)

 ## **Model Performance Analysis**
-We have conducted a model performance analysis by quality scores.
-The model performed reliably with extreme scores (3-5 and 8) but struggled with mid-range scores (6-7), misclassifying 36 quality 6 instances as high (18.8%) and 18 quality 7 instances as low (30.5%).
+Our model performance analysis revealed interesting patterns across different quality scores.
+The model demonstrated high reliability in classifying wines at the extreme ends of the quality spectrum (scores 3-5 and 8).
+However, it encountered significant challenges with mid-range scores.
+Notably, 18.8% of wines rated 6 were misclassified as high quality, while 30.5% of wines rated 7 were incorrectly labeled as low quality.
+These results highlight the complexity of distinguishing between borderline cases in wine quality prediction.

 ![image](https://github.com/user-attachments/assets/a7dcbff8-f760-4b61-8792-342eae5f0741)